WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: The Cheshire Cheese; Chancery Lane; 221B, Baker Street

-Story: Watson meets Holmes in The Cheshire Cheese.
+Story: Watson meets Holmes in the Cheshire Cheese.
 He has come up to London from Sussex at the request of John Williams, an estate agent who is having trouble selling a haunted house.
 Clients have run from the house screaming, and recently a piece of wood flew at Williams's head.
 They visit the house and during their night-time vigil Watson dreams of a battle between a crone and a beast.
 The next morning they see a caped woman running away from the house.
 Back in Baker Street Holmes describes his observations to Watson, and describes the house's former tenant.

 Book II: "The Hidden Church"